 STEPS TO SET UP AN AVILA UNIVERSITY SOCIAL MEDIA ACCOUNT

 - Define your goals and the scope of the account.

 - Who is the audience?

-- Can you devote an hour per day to creating content and managing the account?
+- Can you devote three hours per week to creating content and managing the account?
 If not, consider another communication method.

 - What content can you create?

 - Which social network(s) will be used?